chadjemmett/aor_leaderboard/README.md

 Area, Stage and group are required.
 The default for stages is direction = Forward.
 And wx = Dry

 The two options for Direction is Forward or Reverse, and Wx's options are Wet or Dry

+### Roadmap
+    [ ] Human-readable scores.
+Currently the scores are in this format 142031.
+In minutes, seconds, and fractions of a second, this translates to 2:22.031.
+So we need a function that translates that for the Json object.
+Makes it easier for a human to read.
+    [ ] Individual scores.
+User passes in their player ID and gets back their score.
+    [ ] Full scoreboard.
+User wants a full listing of scores from the top down to n.
+User can see their progression up the leaderboard.

 ### Thanks to...